 - Coconut oil has antimicrobial abilities like honey.
 It may help with canker sores that are caused by bacteri.
 Coconut oil is also a natural anti-inflammatory and may help reduce redness and pain.
 (3)

 - Rinsing your mouth out, a few times a day can help.
 Use a salt water, echinacea or a baking soda rinse.
-You can make this by dissolving 1 tsp of salt, echinacea or baking soda into ¼ cup of warm water.
+You can make this by dissolving 1 teaspoon of salt, echinacea or baking soda into ¼ cup of warm water.
 Swish in mouth for 2 -3 mins and spit out or swallow.
 Echinacea is known for its wound-healing and immune boosting properties and it may help not only hasten the healing of canker sores but also prevent them.

 - You can dab a small amount of milk of magnesia onto the sore.
 Used orally, milk of magnesia can help change the pH in your mouth so the bacteria which causes the canker sore is not able to thrive.
 It can also help with the irritation and help relieve pain.
 (4)